cloudmesh-community/fa18-523-56/paper/paper.md

 Ford is an automobiles manufacturing company in the United States.
-Being a large company, data are stored and generated constantly in many applications within the enterprise such as assembly plants data, vehicle sensor data, dealership data, vehicle dianogstic data, and so on [@www-fa18-523-56-ford-nifi].
+Being a large company, data are stored and generated constantly in many applications within the enterprise such as assembly plants data, vehicle sensor data, dealership data, vehicle diagnostic data, and so on [@www-fa18-523-56-ford-nifi].
 Ford came up with a solution called Real Time Streaming Architecture (RTSA) to allow data being flow between systems in real-time with proper data governance